HewlettPackard/oneview-ansible-samples/infrastructue-as-code/infrastructure-as-code.md

 ## Setup

 You will need the [HPE OneView  Ansible modules](https://github.com/HewlettPackard/oneview-ansible).
 See the README for installation instructions.
 The playbooks for this example can be found [here](https://github.com/HewlettPackard/oneview-ansible-samples/tree/master/infrastructue-as-code).
+Or, you can skip the installation and run the Ansible playbooks from a containerized version on the [Docker Store](https://store.docker.com/community/images/hewlettpackardenterprise/oneview-ansible-debian)

 ## HPE OneView essentials